mixpanel/docs/pages/docs/tracking/reference/javascript.md

 #### Other Types Of Profile Updates

 There are a few other types of profile updates.
-To learn more, please follow the links to the full API documentation.
+To learn more, please follow the links to the <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference">full API documentation</a>.

   * <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.people.set_once">mixpanel.people.set_once</a> - set properties if they don't exist
   * <a style="font-family: courier" href="https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.people.append">mixpanel.people.append</a> - append to a list property